gdayal80/DataGenerator.EntityFramework.Core/README.md

 # Introduction
 DataGenerator.OpenAI is a package to generate Mock Data using OpenAI & EntityFramework Core on Windows / Linux / MacOS.
 The package is compatible only with primitive DataTypes, Complex DataTypes are not supported.

+# Limitations
+Due to Current limitation of OpenAI supported data types for structured data, this package supports only following data types

+`Boolean` `Number` `String` `Int32` `Int64` `DateTime`

+though `DateTine` is not supported by OpenAI, this package assigns current dateTime as default value to DateTime data type

 # Parameter: `openAiBatchSize`

 `openAiBatchSize` should be equal to `noOfRows` in case you want to ensure unique data values.